Overview

 - The firewall must be enabled

-- The disk encryption must be enabled
+- Disk encryption must be enabled

 - The device must be managed by Kandi